ConsentDevelopment/EtherBank/README.md

 # My Ether Bank - Ethereum smart contract
 ## Deposit, withdraw and transfer ether with no charges!

-My Ether Bank is a Ethereum contract that gives users the ability to safely and securely store ether on the blockchain (like a wallet existing on the blockchain).
+My Ether Bank is an Ethereum contract that gives users the ability to safely and securely store ether on the blockchain (like a wallet existing on the blockchain).

 This contract also has security interface methods for connecting a bank account to a different owner address (wallet account - normal or contract).
 This is useful in case your local wallet / keys (stored on PC, mobile, usb or a piece of paper) is lost, stolen or destroyed as you will be able to recover you ether funds in full using the contract.